-- Participants will have a basic understand of how Gradebook works in Brightspace.
+- Participants will have a basic understanding of how Gradebook works in Brightspace.

-This workshop with cover the basics of creating student assessment items including working with the Dropbox, Quizzes, and Discussion boards.
+This workshop with cover the basics of creating student assessment items including working with the Assessments (Dropbox), Quizzes, and Discussion boards.

 - Participants will be able to create and use a Dropbox in Brightspace.